The complete guide to small business accounting

 How to calculate your tax if you’re a Sole Trader

-- Work out whether your income is taxable or not: Some income is taxable and some is tax free.
+- Work out whether your income is taxable or not

 How to calculate your tax if your company is registered as a Limited Company